 website | 5600 Rainier Ave S (Hillman City) | monthly subscription available

 Onda Origins is one of my favorite Seattle coffee roasters.
-They share earnings from each bag sold directly with the farmer who grew the bag you purchased.
-In fact, they tell you how much went to the farmer on your receipt!
+They have such an intimate relationship with their growers, even going as far as texting them on WhatsApp and going on vacations with their families.
+They also share earnings from each bag sold directly with the farmer who grew the beans, and you know this because they tell you how much went to the farmer on your receipt.

 You can order directly from Onda Origins online or pick it up at its Hillman City location, one of the best Seattle coffee shops.
 It’s also sold at Metropolitan Markets and Whole Foods around Seattle.